AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/social-learning-web-user.md

    ![](assets/create-a-new-board-04.png)

    If you are an external or internal user, and if the Administrator has granted you access to create a board, you can ceate a board.
-If you do not have the permissions to create a board, the link **Create a New Board **does not appear.
+If you do not have the permissions to create a board, the link **Create a New Board** does not appear.

 1. From the pop-up dialog box, fill in the details, select the following type of board:

-   * **Public** – Participation and visibility of posts is available to all users.
+   * **Public** - Participation and visibility of posts is available to all users.
-   * **Private**- Post is only visible to the creator of the board, moderators, and user(s) added to the board.
+   * **Private** - Post is only visible to the creator of the board, moderators, and user(s) added to the board.
-   * **Restricted**- Only board owner, administrator, and board moderators can create post.
+   * **Restricted** - Only board owner, administrator, and board moderators can create post.
 Other users can participate by commenting/replying, upvoting/downvoting and so forth.

    ![](assets/new-board-05.png)

-1. **Note:**
+   >[!NOTE]
+   >

-   *In Social Learner app, only an **Admin **has the capability to create private board with user groups (internal/external).*
+   >In Social Learner app, only an **Admin** has the capability to create private board with user groups (internal/external).
+   >

-   *Any other user except Admin, Author, Learner, manager, instructor, etc. **cannot **create private boards with user groups.
-They cannot see the section of **user groups** in while creation of private board.*
+   >Any other user except Admin, Author, Learner, manager, instructor, etc. **cannot** create private boards with user groups.
+They cannot see the section of **user groups** in while creation of private board.

    Admin only- When you choose **Private**, you see two options- **Users** and **User Groups**.
 Choose the option **User Groups**, and then add the user groups with who you want to share the private board.